-Update: The information presented here does not reflect the latest Title IX rule proposed by the U.S. Dept of Education Office for Civil Rights (July 2022).
-The National Women’s Law Center has an explainer on how the proposed rule differs from the Department’s current regulations.
+Update: The information presented here does not reflect the latest Title IX rule published by the U.S. Dept of Education Office for Civil Rights in April, 2024 (effective August 1, 2024).
+OCR has a factsheet that explains the new provisions of the 2024 Title IX Final Rule.

 Schools receiving federal funds must ensure that sexual harassment or sexual violence does not create a hostile environment that denies or limits a student’s ability to participate in or benefit from the school’s educational programs or activities.